ENaranjo95/instagramOAuth/README.md

 Still need styling and also include messages or comments from friends so the user can see based on their location.

 ## Lesson Learned:
-Will come late when changes are made.
+Will come later when changes are made.